Do you still format your computer? Discussions in the TB Community – Tecnoblog

 In 2022, WhatsApp and Telegram made paid modalities available on their services that offer users extra features, such as the possibility of transforming audio files into text and the creation of larger groups.
 Are any of these services worth it?
 Check out our guide on WhatsApp Paid vs Telegram Premium to find out.

 The search for replacement in the job market or even the search for better vacancies is always a challenge.
-The IT market, despite the country’s economic difficulties, continues in a positive scenario.
+The IT market, despite the country’s economic difficulties, remains in a positive scenario.

 That’s it folks, be sure to follow the technoblog and participate in discussions in the Community.